The Secret Behind Meghan Markle’s Post-Honeymoon Glow Is NOT What You Think

 But Markle still has a lovely natural glow, courtesy of a luxe beauty regimen consisting of Kate Somerville Quench Hydrating Face Serum, Dr. Bronner’s body wash, and Nivea Skin Firming Hydration body lotion — and tea tree oil, which she swears by as a cure-all for most blemishes and cuts.

-She tops it all off with Laura Mercier Illuminating Primer, Diorshow Iconic mascara, a nude Charlotte Tilbury Matte Revolution lipstick, and NARS blush in cult favorite shade “Orgasm.”
+She tops it all off with Laura Mercier Illuminating Primer, Diorshow Iconic mascara, a nude Charlotte Tilbury Matte Revolution lipstick, and NARS blush in cult favourite shade “Orgasm.”

 Advertisement